endoflife-date/endoflife.date/products/zerto.md

 > disaster recovery, ransomware resilience and workload mobility software for virtualized
 > infrastructures and cloud environments.

-Support for Zerto always require an active maintenance contract and is divided into two phases.
+{: .warning }

-End of Bug Fixes: commercially reasonable efforts for a solution will be taken, but new bugs will not be resolved, unless they are critical.
+> Support for Zerto always require an active maintenance contract.

-End of Support Life: the version is no longer supported and an upgrade is required before troubleshooting can be started.
+There are two phases of support: a _General Support_ phase, with bug and security fixes, and a _Critical Support_ phase, with only critical bug and security fixes.
+Once the _Critical Support_ phase ends, the release each its _End of Support Life_ (EOSL) and is no longer supported.